 NURS 250 NURSING PHARMACOLOGY I is an introductory pharmacology course and is designed to assist the nursing student to understand the basic concepts of pharmacology, drug therapies for disease states as they relate to retaining, attaining, or maintaining a patient's line of defense.
 Prerequisites: NURS 100, BIO 149, BIO 171, BIO 172 CHEM 105, & MATH 128 or waiver (see progression policy).
-Taken concurrently with NURS 222. ≥ C in College algebra (or waiver with an AP score of ≥ on AP calculus or AP statistics exam or CLEP credits for college algebra).
+Taken concurrently with NURS 222. ≥ C in College algebra (or waiver with a score of 4 or 5 on the AP Calculus Exam, or CLEP credits for College Algebra).
 2 credits.